-The European ceramic industry is an integral part of the European Union's economic structure, and is perhaps one of Europe's oldest industries.
-It covers a wide range of nine sectors including bricks & roof tiles, wall & floor tiles, clay pipes, sanitaryware, table- & ornamentalware, abrasives, refractories, technical ceramics and porcelain enamel.
-These sectors cover applications for construction, high temperature processes, automotive, energy, environment, consumer goods, mining, defence, aerospace, medical devices and much more.
+The European ceramic industry is an integral part of the European Union's economic structure, and is one of Europe's oldest industries.
+It covers a wide range of nine sectors including bricks and roof tiles, wall and floor tiles, clay pipes, sanitaryware, table- & ornamentalware, abrasives, refractories, technical ceramics and porcelain enamel.
+These sectors cover applications for construction, high-temperature processes, automotive, energy, environment, consumer goods, mining, defence, aerospace, medical devices and much more.

 Further information on the European ceramic industry can be found on the website of Cerame-Unie, the European Ceramic Industry Association.